Sonoco to buy protective packaging firm for $550 million

-Industrial and consumer packaging company Sonoco Products Co (SON.N) will buy privately held Tegrant Corp for $550 million in its largest acquisition yet to expand in the market for protective-packaging products such as molded foam and blister packs.
+Plastic packaging producer Sonoco Products Co (SON.N) will buy privately held Tegrant Corp for $550 million in its largest acquisition yet to expand into the market for protective-packaging products such as molded foam and blister packs.

-Sonoco, which is buying Tegrant from private equity firm Metalmark Capital, said the deal would add 10 cents a share to its adjusted earnings in 2012.
+Sonoco, which is buying Tegrant from private equity firm Metalmark Capital, said the deal would add to its adjusted earnings from 2012 by 10 cents a share.

 The combined company will have a total revenue of $5 billion in 2012.